mrspaceman/my-blog-pages/_posts/2025-06-14-HTTP-protocol.md

 I have been asked this question in a couple of interviews now and I dont think I've given an answer that the interviewers wanted, so I thought I would write up an article on it to help others.

-To answer this question there are a number of levels of detail we can go into here.
+To answer this question, we can go into several levels of detail here.

-## The first and high level would be:
+## The first and highest level would be:
 1. your browser goes to a DNS server to get the IP address of the server that hosts the URL you typed in
 1. your browser connects to the server using the IP address and requests the page you asked for
 1. the server sends the page back to your browser